AlgoLab/malva/README.md

 cd ..
 ```

-You can now compile `malva` from the root of you local copy of the repository simply by running make.
+You can now compile MALVA from the root of you local copy of the repository simply by running make.

 ```bash
 cd <path-to-malva-local-repo>